 The Naglieri Nonverbal Ability Test 2 (NNAT2) is a brief, non-verbal measure of general intellectual ability as well as a predictor of scholastic achievement.
 At RMSEL, we assess students in third and sixth grade.
 The NNAT2 is one of the suggested assessments by the Colorado Department of Education used as part of a body of evidence for the identification of gifted and talented students.

-The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is given by RMSEL to tenth and eleventh graders in early November.
+The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is given by RMSEL to tenth and eleventh graders in mid-October.
 Much like the SAT, the PSAT/NMSQT measures students’ abilities in three areas: reading, writing, and mathematical reasoning.
 Additionally, eleventh grade students (only) are entered into the National Merit Scholarship Program by taking this test.
-Taking the PSAT/NMSQT in 2016 is the qualification for entry to the competition for scholarships to be awarded in 2018.
+Taking the PSAT/NMSQT in 2017 is the qualification for entry to the competition for scholarships to be awarded in 2019.

+In the spring of 2016, Colorado eleventh graders first took the SAT that replaced the ACT as the college entrance exam for students in that grade.
 SAT (or ACT) scores are required for admission into colleges and universities in Colorado and in other states.
 The SAT is a standardized assessment designed to measure students’ abilities in three areas: reading, writing, and mathematical reasoning.
-There is also an SAT essay section that students will have the option to take with the rest of the exam.
+There is also an SAT essay section that students will have the option to take during the school day with the rest of the exam.

 +State Mandated Assessment